anida16/In-Door_Autonomous_Navigation_Robot/README.md

 # In-Door Autonomous Navigation Robot

-Main branch is purposely kept empty.
-Checkout 'Gazebo' branch for Simulation only Codes.
-Further branches will be added as the project progresses.

-## Project Information:
 ### It is an Autonomous Robot similar to turtlebot3 but manufactured with locally available components.

 ## The Sensor Fusion consists of